17 Feb Ultra-Processed Foods Linked to Increased Cancer Risk

 The list of ultra-processed foods included those we might expect, things like cakes and sweets, crisps, processed meats and ready meals.
 But it also contained foods we might not necessarily think of as ultra-processed – like most shop bought bread, breakfast cereals and ‘fruit’ yoghurts.

-My belief is that education is the key.
+Education is the key.
 Whilst most of us know that eating a lot of cakes and crisps won’t benefit our health, there are a lot of foods such as breads and breakfast cereals that we may not consider to be ‘ultra processed’.
-Understanding what constitutes a healthy diet and making conscious decisions as a result is what’s important.
+Understanding what constitutes a healthy diet and making conscious decisions as a result is important.

 WHAT SHOULD WE EAT INSTEAD?

 The occasional bag of crisps or a chocolate bar as a treat can form part of a healthy diet for most people.
 That, in itself, is highly unlikely to give you cancer.
-However, relying on a diet based primarily on highly processed foods won’t do your health any favours at all.
-No great surprise there, really!
+However, relying on a diet based primarily on highly processed foods will promote weight gain and a predisposition to a number of chronic, degenerative diseases.

 Healthy eating can be confusing.
 It can be difficult to differentiate between truly healthy foods and those that manufacturer’s marketing departments are trying to convince us are healthy.
-I spend a lot of my time working with clients to help them understand what is a healthy diet for them and making that fit into their every day lifestyle.
+As qualified nutritionists who specialise in weight loss, we work with our clients to help them understand what is a healthy diet for them and making that fit into their every day lifestyle.
 If you feel you might benefit from some support in this area, please do get in touch.